Jason5Lee/h2sr/README.md

 This app serves a HTTP proxy, forward the connection to a socks5 proxy, direct connection or block, depends on your config.

+You can download the prebuilt binaries for macOS, Linux and Windows in [github release](https://github.com/Jason5Lee/h2sr/releases).

 ## Usage

 ```